Cooperation between coherent control and noises in quantum metrology: Enhanced precision of parameter estimation for single-spin systems under the cooperative scheme

-To see the effect of the cooperative scheme, we first prepare the initial state as $| \psi\rangle = \frac{| 0 \rangle + | 1 \rangle}{\sqrt{2}}$ in the original basis then add the coherent controls along the $X$-direction and let the state evolve under the dynamics governed by Eq.(\ref{eq:interplaysupp}) for $T$ units of time.
-In this case the state at time $T$ can be analytically obtained, which, in the basis of $\{| g \rangle,| e\rangle\}$, can be written as
+To calculate the precision limit that can be obtained under this cooperative scheme, we prepare the probe state at $\frac{|0\rangle+|1\rangle}{\sqrt{2}}$ in the original basis spanned by $|0\rangle$ and $|1\rangle$.
+We then add the controlled field and let the spin evolve under the dynamics governed by Eq. (\ref{eq:interplay}) for the time duration $T$.
+Furthermore, in this case the quantum state at $T$ can be analytically obtained, which, in the new basis spanned by $| g \rangle$ and $e\rangle$, can be written as